Cyber Warfare & Cyber Terrorism

 Intensive study in specific areas of homeland security with regards to nation-state cyber warfare.
 This course addresses the definition of and challenges involved in "cyber warfare" as a subset of information warfare within the context of trans-national state-sponsored actors.
 To understand these concepts, this seminar will provide an overview of cyber-attack history, the difficulty with cyber-attribution, the myth of cyber-terrorism, the very real but poorly understood areas of cyber-espionage and cyber-sabotage.
 This course is not recommended for students from other disciplines interested purely in cyber security.

 This course is not exhaustive but it is intensive.
 The purpose of this class is NOT to train the student in "how to hack computers."
 Students will learn the current state of cyber-attack, cyber-defense, and cyber-policy.
 Most importantly, the student will learn how to discern plausible cyber security threats from the improbable and hyperbolic.
+Do not enroll in your first year as this course depends on knowledge from 601 introduction course and the Cyber Crime course in the Spring semester.

 Required Course Materials